‘Custody’: Lifetime TV Movie With Viola Davis, One Parent’s True Story Similar

 For Judge Martha Schulman, this case is serious, and so are the allegations.
 The judge also warns Sara that it is illegal to lie in court.
 But Sara pleads with the courts and tells them that she’s not lying, and that it is all a misunderstanding that seems to be evolving into a legal nightmare.

 She would never hurt her children, and now the judge has to weigh whose telling the truth.
 What kind of case does she have here?
 Was it a fall?
-Is Sara a cruel and unfit mother who has harmed her child, or is she an overwhelmed but good mother who has made a terrible mistake?
+Is Sara a cruel and unfit mother who has harmed her child, or is she an overwhelmed, but good mother who has made a terrible mistake?

 #Custody is on tomorrow!!!
 So excited!! @violadavis @lifetimetv pic.twitter.com/MeYMshGBbH